3264876581/goAstar/README.md

 ![13](https://github.com/user-attachments/assets/e5c17b3c-e038-4279-bfdd-edcb6a29244d)

-you can judge PathFind flag(if success find) then loop SmoothFinalIndex like this to use smallest cost index in FinalPathList:
+you can judge PathFind return bool flag(if success find) then loop SmoothFinalIndex like this to use smallest cost index in FinalPathList:

 ```go